User Community Service Desk Downloads

 }

 Use the following request to set an override on a particular attribute.
-Specify value in the request body.
+Specify the attributeName and value in the request body.
 The response is empty.

 Request